LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/index.md

 Reviews are regularly conducted by the Lisk team and you should receive a reply within 24-72 hours (depending on if the PR is opened on a weekday, weekend or holiday).

 ## Step 4 : Add token to Gelato Bridge
+To add your token to the [Gelato Bridge](https://bridge.lisk.com/), reach out to the Lisk team on [Lisk Discord](lisk.chat) with the details of the token:

+- go to the `#lisk-dev` channel
+- tag a moderator, ask them to add your token to the Gelato Bridge, and share a link to your PR from [step 2: token details](#step-2-submit-details-of-your-token)
-Reach out to Infrastructure team on [Lisk Discord](lisk.chat) with the details of the token, who will then coordinate with Gelato to get the token added to [Gelato Bridge](https://bridge.lisk.com/).
+- the Lisk team will then coordinate with Gelato to get the token added to Gelato Bridge